Journey Student Rewards from Capital One

 Capital One automatically considers you for a credit line increase in as little as six months, provided you’ve used your card in a responsible manner up to that point.
 Your credit line may continue to increase with further timely payments, though Capital One makes no guarantees on this point.

-- Free FICO Score & CreditWise: Each month, you get a free FICO credit score with your paper or online statement, thanks to the Capital One CreditWise suite.
-You’re also able to check your FICO score on demand in your online account dashboard.
-Additionally, Capital One gives you a host of credit-building tools and educational content for free.
-The most notable inclusion is the useful CreditWise suite.
+Each month, you get a free credit score with your paper or online statement, thanks to the Capital One CreditWise suite.
+You’re also able to check your score on demand in your online account dashboard.
+Additionally, Capital One CreditWise includes a host of credit-building tools and educational content for free.

 This card comes with some practical fringe benefits, including 24/7 emergency card replacement for travelers and complimentary rental car insurance when you charge the full cost of the rental to your card.

 This card is for students with fair to average credit.
 A few credit blemishes likely won’t disqualify your application, though serious issues (such as recent bankruptcy) probably will.

 - No Annual Fee.
 The Journey Student Credit Card doesn’t have an annual fee.
 That’s a nice benefit relative to the Citi Secured Mastercard, which carries a $25 annual fee.
 When you’re on a student budget, the last thing you need to worry about is an annual tax on your credit card.